 - Big Sur

 - The Presidio, San Francisco

 - Alcatraz Island, San Francisco

 Places to Visit in Southern California

-Torrey Pines State National Reserve
+Torrey Pines State Natural Reserve, San Diego

-One of my favorite things to do in San Diego was go hiking in Torrey Pines State National Reserve.
+One of my favorite things to do in San Diego was go hiking in Torrey Pines State Natural Reserve.
 Located a couple of miles north of La Jolla, it’s 2,000 acres of beautiful coastal state park.

 There’s a range of coastal hiking trails of various lengths and levels with ocean vistas and vegetation including the rare Torrey Pine.